yantavares/assembly_x86_on_arm/src/README.md

 This tells the script to work on `yourfilename.asm`, putting together all the necessary files in a special folder within `src`.
 It uses `nasm` to assemble the code and `ld` to link it, finishing off by running your code right in the Docker environment.

+You can test if the setup works by running the script with the default `main.asm` file or any other assembly file present in the `src` directory.
+Many examples are provided for you to try out.

 ## Doing It Yourself Step by Step

 Prefer to get your hands dirty and see how it all happens?
 Here's how to do it step by step: